 How long does it take to get test results

 Depending on the test used, you could get the results in several hours to 5 or 6 days.

-In order to avoid getting chlamydia or prevent re-infection is to either abstain from all sex or have a one long term partner.
-Regular proper use of condoms can help reduce risk of infection.
+In order to avoid getting chlamydia or prevent re-infection is to either abstain from all sex or have one long-term partner.
+Regular proper use of condoms can help reduce the risk of infection.